 Tour Scotland Photograph Nave Glasgow Cathedral

-Tour Scotland photograph taken in the Nave of the Cathedral in Glasgow, Scotland.
+Tour Scotland travel photograph taken in the Nave of the Cathedral on ancestry, genealogy family history visit and trip to Glasgow.
 St. Ninian came from Whithorn in Galloway in the 5th century and dedicated a Christian burial ground at Cathures, later Glasgow, in the Kingdom of Strathclyde.
 To this spot in the following century came Kentigern, popularly called Mungo.
 He was born tradition says on the shore in Fife near Culross where the ruins of St. Mungo's chapel are supposed to mark the spot.
 At Culross he was brought up by St. Serf and trained for the priesthood.

 Mungo left St. Serf and came to Carnock in Stirlingshire from where he accompanied the corpse of a holy man, Fergus, which was carried on a cart by two untamed oxen.
 They stopped at St. Ninian's burial ground in Cathures where Fergus was buried.
 The Blacader Aisle may mark the site.